Pic: Fighting High

 Note: Some sources have wrong information about Byers.
 The Commonwealth War Graves Commission states that he was 32 years old.
 In some books he is said to have already completed a full tour of operations before being transferred to 617 Squadron.
-The author Steve Darlow, however, has examined his personnel file from the Canadian National Archives and verified his date of birth and service record.
+I have however examined his personnel file from the Canadian National Archives and verified his date of birth and service record.
 As indicated above, his only operations as pilot were the three mentioned above, all undertaken in 467 Squadron in March 1943.
-(Dambusters: Failed to Return, pp.20-29.)

 Thanks to Max Williams for help with this article.